One Person Companyregistration in India.

 - Passport-size photograph

-- Form INC-3 consent (we provide a fillable template)
+- Form INC-3 consent (a short fillable template is provided)

 For the registered office